dev-praneet/3-column-preview-card-component-main/README.md

 ### Useful resources

-- [ Block, Inline, and Inline-Block explained | CSS Tutorial ](https://www.youtube.com/watch?v=x_i2gga-sYg&t=637s) - This helped me with understanding when to used any specific display property such as block, inline or inline block.
+- [ Block, Inline, and Inline-Block explained | CSS Tutorial ](https://www.youtube.com/watch?v=x_i2gga-sYg&t=637s) - This helped me understand when to use any specific display property such as block, inline or inline-block.

 ## Author

+Geeky

 ## Acknowledgments